 People who work outdoors or with animals and people who participate in outdoor water sports such as swimming and wading in contaminated lakes and rivers have higher risks for the disease.

-The incubation period is usually 5 - 14 days, with a range of 2 - 30 days.
+The incubation period is usually 5 to 14 days, with a range of 2 to 30 days.